Atheism: Implicit vs. explicit

 A diagram showing the relationship between the definitions of weak/strong and implicit/explicit atheism (sizes in the diagram are not meant to indicate relative sizes within a population).

 Explicit strong/positive atheists (in on the right) assert that "at least one deity exists" is a false statement.

 Explicit weak/negative atheists (in on the right) reject or eschew belief that any deities exist without asserting that "at least one deity exists" is a false statement.

 Implicit weak/negative atheists (in on the left) would include people (such as young children and some agnostics) who do not believe in a deity but have not explicitly rejected such belief.

 Some of the ambiguity involved in defining atheism arises from the definitions of words like deity and god.
-The variety of wildly different conceptions of God and deities leads to differing ideas regarding atheism's applicability.
+The variety of wildly different conceptions of deities leads to differing ideas regarding atheism's applicability.
 The ancient Romans accused Christians of being atheists for not worshiping the pagan deities.
 Gradually, this view fell into disfavor as theism came to be understood as encompassing belief in any divinity.
 With respect to the range of phenomena being rejected, atheism may counter anything from the existence of a deity to the existence of any spiritual, supernatural, or transcendental concepts.

 Definitions of atheism also vary in the degree of consideration a person must put to the idea of gods to be considered an atheist.
 Atheism has been defined as the absence of belief that any deities exist.
 This broad definition would include newborns and other people who have not been exposed to theistic ideas.
 As far back as 1772, Baron d'Holbach said that "All children are born Atheists; they have no idea of God."
 Similarly, George H. Smith suggested that: "The man who is unacquainted with theism is an atheist because he does not believe in a god.
 This category would also include the child with the conceptual capacity to grasp the issues involved, but who is still unaware of those issues.
 The fact that this child does not believe in god qualifies him as an atheist."

 Implicit atheism is "the absence of theistic belief without a conscious rejection of it" and explicit atheism is the conscious rejection of belief.
 It is usual to define atheism in terms of an explicit stance against theism.
 For the purposes of his paper on "philosophical atheism", Ernest Nagel contested including the mere absence of theistic belief as a type of atheism.
 Graham Oppy classifies as innocents those who never considered the question because they lack any understanding of what a god is, for example one-month-old babies.